2200g/2200g/README.md

 ## Hallo there! 👋

-My name is 2200g, Welcome to my blog!
+My name is 2200g, Welcome to my Github Profile!!

 I’m a Web Developer, a Minecraft PvP enthusiast and a Pokemon Fan.
 I like making websites and playing Minecraft w/ my friends in my free time.
 I also love reading crime novels.